 HMGP DR4466 Grant Fund - This fund is used to account for monies received from the Hazard Mitigation Grant Program (DR4466 - Hurricane Imelda) for a generator for City Hall.

-GLO Infrastructure Grant Fund - This fund is used to account for monies received from the General Land Office for grants awarded for infrastructure damages or improvements.
+GLO D324 Grant Fund - This fund is used to account for monies received from the General Land Office for grants awarded for drainage improvements.